 The first certain mention of the present ruins called Huntington castle occurs in July 1228 when King Henry III (1216-72) ordered the castle seized for the Crown on the death of Reginald Braose.
 Reginald had been lord of Kington where the castle had been destroyed in 1216.
 It can be seen from the subsequent history of Kington barony that although Kington was still head of the barony, Huntington was now the fortress of the lordship.
 This change of castle obviously occurred between August 1216 and July 1228.
 As Reginald Braose was looting oak for his building operations between 1217 and 1224 it seems quite obvious when the new Huntington castle was built.

 The death of William Braose was to bring about another war in thirty years time, though no one would have thought it then.
 William left four young daughters as heiresses.
 One took the lordship of Abergavenny to the Cantilupe family; one the lordship of Brecon to the Bohun family and one the lordship of Radnor to the Mortimers of Wigmore.
-A fourth daughter Isabella took the lordship of Buellt, centred on Builth Wells Castle, to Prince Dafydd the eldest legitimate son and heir of Llywelyn Fawr.
+A fourth daughter Isabella took the lordship of Buellt, centred on Builth Wells castle, to Prince Dafydd (d.1246), the eldest legitimate son and heir of Llywelyn ab Iorwerth (d.1240).
 The Mortimers, however, always felt that they had not received their full share of the division of the Braose lands and this was one cause of the civil war of 1263.

 In the meantime the barony of Kington with Huntington castle passed to the Bohuns as part of their share of the Braose inheritance.
 In 1231 and 1233-34 Prince Llywelyn invaded the lordship and did much damage, though Huntington seems to have remained just beyond his reach.
 After the death of Llywelyn in April 1240, his son Prince Dafydd invaded the lordship and in 1244 defeated the armies of Ralph Mortimer and Humphrey Bohun in his attempt to regain the land and castles.
 Although Dafydd won his battles in the Middle March, he failed to take Huntington castle and the question of its ownership between Mortimer and Bohun was brought to an abrupt end in 1246 by the deaths of Prince Dafydd and Ralph Mortimer.
 Dafydd had no children, but Ralph was succeeded by his under-age son, Roger, the grandson of Prince Llywelyn Fawr.